Principal infinity-bundles -- General theory: Principal bundles

-Another direct consequence of the $\infty$-Giraud axioms is the equivalence of the definition of principal bundles as quotient maps, which we discussed so far, with the other main definition of principality: the condition that the ``shear map'' $ (\mathrm{id}, \rho) : P \times G \to P \times_X P$ is an equivalence.
-It is immediate to verify in traditional 1-categorical contexts that this is equivalent to the action being properly free and exhibiting $X$ as its quotient (we discuss this in detail in \cite{NSSc}).
-Simple as this is, one may observe, in view of the above discussion, that the shear map being an equivalence is much more fundamental even: notice that $P \times G$ is the first stage of the \emph{action groupoid object} $P/\!/G$, and that $P \times_X P$ is the first stage of the \emph{{\v C}ech nerve groupoid object} $\check{C}(P \to X)$ of the corresponding quotient map.
+Another direct consequence of the $\infty$-Giraud axioms is the equivalence of the definition of principal bundles as quotient maps, as we have discussed so far, with the other main definition of principality: the condition that the ``shear map'' $ (\mathrm{id}, \rho) : P \times G \to P \times_X P$ is an equivalence.
+It is immediate to verify in traditional 1-categorical contexts that this is equivalent to the action being properly free and exhibiting $X$ as its quotient.
+Simple as this is, one may observe, in view of the above discussion, that the shear map being an equivalence is much more fundamental even: notice that $P \times G$ is the first stage of the \emph{action groupoid object} $(P/\!/G)_\bullet$, and that $P \times_X P$ is the first stage of the \emph{{\v C}ech nerve groupoid object} $\check{C}(P \to X)$ of the corresponding quotient map.
 Accordingly, the shear map equivalence is the first stage in the equivalence of groupoid objects in the $\infty$-topos

-This equivalence is just the explicit statement of the fact mentioned before: the groupoid object $P/\!/G$ is effective -- as is any groupoid object in an $\infty$-topos -- and, equivalently, its principal $\infty$-bundle map $P \to X$ is an effective epimorphism.
+This equivalence is just the explicit statement of the fact mentioned before: the groupoid object $(P/\!/G)_\bullet$ is effective -- as is any groupoid object in an $\infty$-topos -- and, equivalently, its principal $\infty$-bundle map $P \to X$ is an effective epimorphism.

 Fairly directly from this fact, finally, springs the classification theorem of principal $\infty$-bundles.
-For we have a canonical morphism of groupoid objects $P /\!/G \to * / \!/G$ induced by the terminal map $P \to *$.
+For we have a canonical morphism of groupoid objects $(P /\!/G)_\bullet \to (* / \!/G)_\bullet$ induced by the terminal map $P \to *$.
 By the $\infty$-Giraud theorem the $\infty$-colimit over this sequence of morphisms of groupoid objects is a $G$-cocycle on $X$ (Definition~\ref{cohomology}) canonically induced by $P$: